-This is our all-time favorite Iced Tea!
-It’s refreshing, healthy and aromatic!
-We love the subtle lemon woodsy notes of lemongrass and the ginger kick.
-We cook with a lot of ginger too, so these flavors are close to home.
-This recipe is quite balanced and delicate in taste (unlike your normal Ginger Tea) and can be adjusted to suit your personal liking.
+This is one of our 1st Cold Brew recipes and still our personal favorite.
+It’s quite balanced and delicate in taste (unlike your normal Ginger Tea) and can be adjusted to suit your personal liking.
 Simply adjust the amount of ingredients and brewing time for a stronger taste.

 - 4 cups of water (for 1 liter Pitcher/Carafe/Juice Jug)